 Other celebrity chefs have passed through Cambodia and we will take inspiration from their journeys.
 Kitchen Confidential chef Anthony Bourdain visited Cambodia for his No Reservations show and we will learn how to make delicious fresh spring rolls as he did when in Cambodia.
 Finally we will look to Rick Stein’s Far Eastern Odyssey for inspiration and learn to cook amok, Cambodia’s national dish involving a mild baked fish curry in banana leaf.
 Note that the menu can be varied to take into account dietary requirements or individual tastes.

 Indiana Jones and Lara Croft come alive during this one-of-a-kind adventure!
-Escape the crowds, heading off-the-beaten-path to explore abandoned and unvisited jungle temples beyond Angkor.
-Tented camping next to the walls of the more remote monuments, such as the massive Ben Mealea "Lotus Pond", captures the experience of early French explorers, encountering unrestored temples left to the jungle. would have experience of old, timeless temples with not a visitor in sight.
-For children, an exciting night safari with flashlights, exploring the temples under the dark skies will be an unforgettable experience.
+Escape the crowds, heading off-the-beaten-path to explore abandoned and unvisited jungle temples far beyond Angkor.
+Captures the experience of early French explorers in a tented camping next to the walls remote temples, such as the massive lost temple of Ben Mealea, exploring the massive unrestored temple left to the jungle without another visitor in sight.
+For children, thrill to an exciting night safari with flashlights, exploring the temples in the dark of night.

-The tents will be familiar to anyone who has been on safari in Africa, include fully-appointed hotel-style bathrooms, complete with flush toilet, wash basins and stylish toiletries.
-All wooden furnishings, including full-size single beds, tables and chairs and clothes rails, complemented by antique brass fan.
+The safari tents will be familiar to anyone who has been on safari in Africa featuring fully-appointed hotel-style bathrooms, complete wash basins and stylish toiletries.
+Wooden furnishings, including full-size single beds, tables and chairs and clothes rails, complemented by antique brass fan.

 Performers are from an art school, founded to provide education for poor, impoverished children from Battambang who would have no options for schooling.
 The school now provides services for over 1,200 students, include work with the circus.
 As well as the circus, we can arrange a visit to the school to meet with students.
-By your degree of interest in the arts, we can arrange a private encounter with the troupe before and after the show.
+By your degree of interest in the arts, we can arrange a private encounter with the troupe before the show or for familes with children, a longer meeting to dance and theater instruction by the troupe members.
 During the show, we also arrange best seats in the auditorium.

 Angkor on two wheels!
-We offer a range of original rides to some of the most spectacular temples and sights in the area through our adventure wing, VeloAsia (www.veloasia.com).
-We can organize a variety of half-day or full-day rides, which include the temples, beautiful countryside and floating villages, all on back trails and paths away from the crowds.
+We offer a range of original rides to some of the most spectacular temples and sights in and around the temple complex.
+Enjoy a variety of half-day or full-day casual to moderate rides, which include the temples, jungle countryside, farms and villages, all on back trails and paths away from the crowds.

 As well as new innovative rides, we also offer the classic rides of old, including the Grand Circuit of Preah Khan, Neak Poan, Ta Som, Eastern Mebon and Pre Rup over the course of a leisurely day, or the Small Circuit of Ta Keo, Ta Nei, Ta Prohm, Banteay Kdei and Sra Srang.